tomatospy/tomatospy.github.io/writings.md

 ##### [Weighing the risks in building a 5G network](https://www.aspistrategist.org.au/weighing-the-risks-in-building-a-5g-network/)

 What makes Chinese vendors worse when it comes to being trusted with building our critical infrastructure?
 Aren't all companies suspect?
-There are [concrete reasons](https://www.aspistrategist.org.au/weighing-the-risks-in-building-a-5g-network/) to rate vendors from different countries differently.
+There are [concrete reasons](https://www.aspistrategist.org.au/weighing-the-risks-in-building-a-5g-network/) to rate vendors from different countries differently—and the total risk is comprised of vendor specific risk *plus* the risk of deliberate state interference.

 -*17 July 2019*